 Finnegan is a miniature pig and came to us via California at eight weeks old.
-It took a few days for him to warm up to me and is now enjoying snuggle time in the evening and scratches throughout the day.
-He is litter trained (for the most part) and is a joy to have around.
-He is expected to get to about 10-12 inches and about 45 pounds.
-He was supposed to go out into the barn, but he’s much to little and way too cute!
-In fact, it’s just like having another dog around!
+It took a few days for him to warm up to me and he enjoyed snuggle time in my lap until he got too big.
+He loves his belly rubbed, his head massaged and being tucked in at night.
+Did I mention he loves to eat?!
+He is house trained and is a joy to have around.

-Loki has adjusted to his new role very well and can often been seen playing with Halo.
-As a livestock guardian dog, Loki’s job is to protect our alpacas and goats from predators such as outside dogs, raccoons, fox and the like.
+Loki is a Maremma and has finally, after two years, adjusted to his role as a livestock guardian dog.
+Loki’s job is to protect our alpacas and goats from predators such as outside dogs, raccoons, fox and the like.
 He is very smart and is a big bundle of love.
 We are very happy to have Loki on the job!

 Most of the time Brian and I are in agreement with what comes onto the farm.
 However, I just had to have goats!
 Brian has adjusted well – LOL!
-Felix (brown and white) and Oscar (tri-color) are the best goats ever!
+Felix (brown and white) and Oscar (tri-color) are Fainting Goats.
 They both took just a day or two to settle in with Felix being the more brave one.
 After a few days both of them are coming to me for scratches, hugs and kisses.
 They are very affectionate and pretty well behaved.
-I enjoy sitting outside with at least one of them in my lap!
+When they were smaller I enjoyed sitting outside with at least one of them in my lap.

 Raising these from three days old was a lot of work and worth every minute!
 They are a joy to be around and although they are messy, I enjoy spending time with them and keeping things clean for them.
 I can’t tell you how much fun it is to watch them swim and run around the duck pen!
 Add to that fresh greens in the morning and afternoon watermelon treats and you’ve got even more fun!